Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

 • Royal Bay Pool

-The Wonder of the Seas and the Icon of the Seas have different routes at least for part of the year that suit different preferences.
+The main difference between Wonder of the Seas and Icon of the Seas is having different routes at least for part of the year.

-Wonder of the Seas is based in Florida for half the year, offering 7-night Caribbean cruises including visit to private island Labadee and CocoCay.
+Wonder of the Seas is based in Florida for half the year and sails from Cape Canaveral, offering 7-night Caribbean cruises including visit to private island Labadee and CocoCay.
 In the summer, Wonder of the Seas ship goes to the Mediterranean.

-Royal Caribbean Icon of the Sea vs Wonder of the Seas
+wonder of the seas vs icon of the seas

 Icon of the Seas and Wonder of the Seas at CocoCay

-Which ship is better, Icon of the Seas or Wonder of the Seas?
-Choosing between booking a cruise on Wonder of the Seas or Icon of the Seas is a personal decision based on your preferences.
+Many cruisers wonder which ship they should choose, Icon of the Seas or Wonder of the Seas?
+Choosing between Wonder of the Seas or Icon of the Seas is a personal decision based on your preferences.
 If you love cruising on big ships and being the first among your friends to do so, you’ll want to get on Icon of the Seas as soon as possible.
 This ship has been making headlines and avid travelers are excited to see what Royal Caribbean has to offer.

 On the other hand, if you’ve traveled on Wonder of the Seas before or prefer to avoid large crowds, you may prefer Wonder of the Seas.
 This ship is still new and offers plenty of fun without the crowds.